School for International Training

-The School for International Training, widely known by its SIT Graduate Institute, is a private non-profit regionally-accredited institution headquartered in Brattleboro, Vermont, United States.
+The School for International Training, widely known by its initials SIT, is a private non-profit regionally-accredited institution headquartered in Brattleboro, Vermont, United States.
 The institution has two main divisions.
-Graduate Institute administers a wide range of internationally-focused master's degree programs as well as a doctorate degree in Global Education.
+SIT Graduate Institute administers a wide range of internationally-focused master's degree programs as well as doctorate degrees in Global Education, Sustainability, and International Relations.
 SIT Study Abroad administers undergraduate study abroad programs which combine field-based experiential learning with academic research or internship opportunities.

 SIT is accredited by the New England Commission of Higher Education.
 The school itself is a unit of World Learning, a non-profit international development and education organization that began in 1932 as an international exchange program called the Experiment in International Living.